mgruberb/boost-toggle-indicator/README.md

 The current boost state is saved to disk and restored on the next boot.

 When the boost status is disabled, CPU frequency is limited to the base clock leading to lower temperatures and saving power.
-Depending on the CPU this can incur a significant performance hit.
+Depending on the CPU this may incur a significant performance hit in some applications.

 CPU boost driver (cpu-freq) documentation: <https://www.kernel.org/doc/Documentation/cpu-freq/boost.txt>